An overview of our subscriptions process

 If your level has closed make sure you have followed the right administration process on GO so you don’t receive an invoice.

 The GO help zone ‘updating units, districts and divisions’ explains the process.
-The level and members must’ve been made inactive before midnight on 19 February 2018 otherwise they will need to pay.
+The level and members must’ve been made inactive before 7pm on 24 February 2020 otherwise they will need to pay.

 How we collect the annual subscription